GuiSebax/WEB-KIT/README.md

 # WEB-KIT

-## This repository will be used for standar files that are used in web projects.
+## This repository will be used for standard files that are used in web projects.

 ### Ex: DockerFiles, ApplicationProperties, WEB Components, Styles, etc..